Margin (economics): Perfectly competitive environment

-This is the case as a company will only produce whilst the price is greater or equal to the marginal cost, given by the supply curve, and the consumer will only buy the good if the demand at that quantity is greater than the cost.
+This is the case as a company will only produce while the price is greater or equal to the marginal cost, given by the supply curve, and the consumer will only buy the good if the demand at that quantity is greater than the cost.
 The intersection point is consequently equilibrium as it is the price and quantity where a goods supply would equal its demand.
 Any natural deviation from this equilibrium would be naturally resolved within a competitive environment and return to this state.

 Monopoly

 In the instance of a company holding a monopoly over a particular market, the company now acts as price makers rather than price takers, and will regulate the quantity supplied and price sold to maximise profits.
-In an environment where they can not enact price discrimination, monopolistic companies will theoretically utilise the concept of marginalism to maximise profit.
+In an environment where they can not enact price discrimination, monopolistic companies will theoretically use the concept of marginalism to maximise profit.

 Given a demand curve, a company's total revenue is equal to the product of the demand curve and quantity supplied.
 The marginal revenue curve can then be calculated as the derivative of the total revenue curve with respect to the quantity produced.
 This provides the additional revenue of each unit sold.

 Given monopolistic companies act as price makers, and control the quantity supplied, they will produce at a quantity that allows them to maximise their profit.